Rising tensions over PKK statue threaten reconciliation process

 Thousands of people convened in Diyarbakır late Tuesday and marched to protest Taşkın's killing.
-Leaders of the Democratic Regions Party (DBP), an opposition party, with ties to the PKK, were among the protesters.
+Leaders of the Democratic Regions Party (DBP), a Kurdish opposition party, were among the protesters.
+The peaceful protest escalated into a riot after a protester recited a press statement denouncing the death of Taşkın.
 Masked rioters in the crowd marched to district headquarters of the Turkish National Police and threw Molotov cocktails and firecrackers at the building.
 Riot police dispersed the crowd with teargas and water cannons.

 The process, initiated by the government, started out with a nationwide campaign to inform the public about reconciliation and was followed by an announcement by the PKK that it would lay down its arms and withdraw from Turkish territories.
 Groups of PKK militants hiding in the mountainous regions of southeastern Turkey then left for Northern Iraq's Qandil Mountains where the PKK has its main camp.
 Since then, the PKK largely ceased its attacks except occasional abductions of locals in the southeastern and eastern parts of Turkey and attacks on construction sites for new military outposts in the region.
 On Tuesday, a young lieutenant was killed in the Saray district of eastern Turkish city of Van when PKK militants opened fire.
 The lieutenant, 23, was commanding a military unit patrolling against smugglers along the Turkish-Iranian border at the time of the attack, which also injured another soldier.

 The landmark initiative included a series of reforms for Kurds such as the establishment of state-run Kurdish television and permission to provide education in their native Kurdish language at private schools and similar moves by the government.
 Unlike its predecessors, the government also adopted softer rhetoric in addressing the issue.